Internal Revenue Service (IRS), Treasury.

 Requests for additional information or copies of this notice should be directed to Martha R. Brinson, at (202)317-5753, or at Internal Revenue Service, Room 6526, 1111 Constitution Avenue NW, Washington, DC 20224, or through the internet at Martha.R.Brinson@irs.gov.

 Title: Information Reporting on Transactions With Foreign Trusts and on Large Foreign Gifts.

 OMB Number: 1545-1538.

-Abstract: Notice 97-34 provides guidance on the foreign trust and foreign gift information reporting provisions contained in the Small Business Job Protection Act of 1996.
+Abstract: This notice provides guidance on the foreign trust and foreign gift information reporting provisions contained in the Small Business Job Protection Act of 1996.

 Type of Review: Extension of a currently approved collection.

 Affected Public: Individuals or households, business or other for-profit organizations, and not-for-profit institutions.

 The following paragraph applies to all of the collections of information covered by this notice: